-Caan made his directorial debut with the film "Dallas 362," in which he also starred.
+Caan made his directorial debut with the film Dallas 362, in which he also starred.
 After premiering at the Toronto Film Festival, it received the Critics' Choice Award at CineVegas International Film Festival, and enjoyed a critically acclaimed limited release in 2005.
-He went on to write, direct and star in the film "The Dog Problem," which also received rave reviews at the Toronto Film Festival.
-Most recently, Caan was in the film "Mercy," which he also penned and co-produced.
+He went on to write, direct, and star in the film The Dog Problem, which also received rave reviews at the Toronto Film Festival.
+In 2011 Caan was seen in Mercy, which he also penned and co-produced.
 Mercy screened at several film festivals, including CineVegas and The Savannah International Film Festival.

 In 2012 Caan appeared on stage at the Falcon Theatre in Los Angeles in No Way Around But Through, which he also wrote.
 In addition, his previous play, Two Wrongs, played in Los Angeles to rave reviews.
 Last year, Caan wrote and co-starred with Michael Weston in the play The Trouble We Come From at the Falcon Theatre.
 These plays have been published by Dramatists.

 On television, Caan received praise for his role on the cable series Entourage.

 Caan resides in Los Angeles.
 His birthday is August 23.